HNO333333/notes/content/CourseNotes/IS notes.md

 #### Private Blockchain Network—Permissioned
 - node can join or leave with the permission from central entity
 - completely centralized
+- miners are selected a priori

 #### Consortium Blockchain Network—Permissioned
-- not completely centralized nor decentralized
+- not completely centralized nor decentralized (partially centralized)
-- nodes can join or leave with the permission from the consortium of nodes
+- nodes can join or leave with the permission from the <font color="#00b050">consortium</font> of nodes
 - not all the nodes can validate transactions

 ### Blockchain and Database Maintenance